matsuand/docs.docker.jp/engine/reference/run.md

 | "host"                     | Use the host system's IPC namespace.                                              |

 {% comment %}
+If not specified, daemon default is used, which can either be `"private"` or `"shareable"`, depending on the daemon version and configuration.
 {% endcomment %}
 If not specified, daemon default is used, which can either be `"private"` or `"shareable"`, depending on the daemon version and configuration.

 {% comment %}
+IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message queues.
 {% endcomment %}
 IPC (POSIX/SysV IPC) namespace provides separation of named shared memory segments, semaphores and message queues.

 {% comment %}
+Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack.
+Shared memory is commonly used by databases and custom-built (typically C/OpenMPI, C++/using boost libraries) high performance applications for scientific computing and financial services industries.
+If these types of applications are broken into multiple containers, you might need to share the IPC mechanisms of the containers, using `"shareable"` mode for the main (i.e. "donor") container, and `"container:<donor-name-or-ID>"` for other containers.
 {% endcomment %}
 Shared memory segments are used to accelerate inter-process communication at memory speed, rather than through pipes or through the network stack.
 Shared